DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Routes through elven forest...?"

-"Yes, these are the one Paladin took yesterday.
+"Yes, these are the one Light Knight took yesterday.
 So here comes my plan, which originally might not sit well with Your Majesty though."

 Towards her master who looked in doubts at map, his aide only gracefully smiled.